OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC193 Course Content/Introduction to Open Source License Compliance Management (LFC193).md

 Finally, an important consideration for an open source compliance review relates to the end product, the software component deliverable, and who will receive it.
 Different parties receiving the deliverable will have different rights and requirements according to the Open Source licenses.

-This can be broken broadly into two categories: people inside your legal entity and people outside your legal entity.
-Open Source licenses use copyright as their fundamental building block.
+This can be broken broadly into two categories: people inside your legal entity and people outside your legal entity as Open Source licenses use copyright law as their fundamental building block.

 If you are giving the final software component to people inside your legal entity, you are not regarded as distributing the software.
 You are effectively giving it to yourself.
 This means that the distribution requirements applied by the Open Source license will not be activated.